wonderunit/shot-core/DEVELOPERS.md

 ### Projects and Scenes

-In shot list server, a script-based project is a "project", but a single scene is ALSO a "project".
+In the Shot Core server, a script-based project is a "project", but a single scene is ALSO a "project".

 Script-Based Project:
 - `project` has a `script_path` value